 Example 1.
-You could just say conversationally,

-You have told me you have these temptations.
-So, cast your mind back over the last few months and tell me about the time when you came closest to giving in and touching a kid in some way that was designed to gratify those sexual thoughts?
+You could just say conversationally, 'You have told me you have these temptations, so just casting your mind back over the last few months, tell me about the time when you came closest to giving in and touching a kid in some way that was designed to gratify those sexual thoughts?
 Can you talk me through that scene?
-Where were you?
-What did you do?
-What did he or she do?
+'Where were you?
+And then you did - and he or she did?'

-If your questions become a problem for him you can say mildly,

-You asked for my help, so surely I have to have a clearer picture of what we are up against here?
+If your questions become a problem for him you can say mildly "You asked for my help, then surely I have to have a clearer picture of what we are up against here?"

-Or you could begin with or add this,

-This kid you are so keen on ... now what was his name again?
-Yes, Peter.
-I assume you already have a special closeness with Peter.
-Tell me about him.
-What do you like to do together?
-How do you like to help him feel special and valuable?
+Or you could begin with or add this 'This kid you are so keen on (now what was his name again?) ...yes Peter, I assume you already have a special closeness with Peter?
+What do you like to do together?' or 'How do you like to help him feel special and valuable?

-The men who fight this temptation both in their mind and with behavioural choices to keep well back from offending, will not be building those relationships with any kids and will emphatically tell you that they had never got close to touching a child in that way.
-Unfortunately, someone who has already offended might respond with similar outrage.
+The men who fight this temptation both in their mind and with behavioural choices to keep well back from offending, will not be building those relationships with any kids and will emphatically tell you that they had never got close to touching a child in that way - but unfortunately someone who has already offended might respond with similar outrage.
 So while this question might not give you watertight information about the ones who don't engage with it, it can reveal a lot about the ones who do.

-He may not provide it, but before you conclude, always ask for the child's full name and then their age.
+(He may not provide it, but before you conclude, always ask for the child's full name and then their age.)

-Not all offenders groom but in church settings many do.
-Those who target a family member are in a position to corrupt a relationship anyway, so the grooming questions are less helpful there.
-While the grooming can be part of the sexual pleasure, because he may not consider the relationship he builds as a problem he may be more likely to reveal it to you.
+Not all offenders do groom but many in church settings do.
+Those whose target is a family member are in a position to corrupt a relationship anyway, so the grooming questions are less helpful there.
+Be aware that the grooming can be part of the sexual pleasure as well, but he possibly doesn't rate the relationship he builds as the problem so may be more likely to reveal that to you.)

 Example 2.
-If you detect feelings of desperation but still don't know if this is caused by intrusive thoughts or grooming and near offending, ask questions about actions.

-So do I take it that you are feeling this desperate because you are finding it such a hard battle to stop yourself hanging out with this kid a lot or involving them in doing stuff or touching them in these ways that give you these sexual feelings?
-On a scale from one to ten, how hard are you finding this battle to resist doing any of this?
-Did it in fact go further than you meant?
-Is that why you feel so desperate?
+It sounds like you are feeling desperate?
+(You still don't know if that is about intrusive thoughts or grooming and near offending so shape your questions about actions.)
+'So do I take it that you are feeling this desperate because you are finding it such a hard battle to stop yourself hanging out with this kid a lot, or involving them in doing stuff or touching them in these ways that give you these sexual feelings?'
+'So on a scale from 1-10, how hard are you finding this battle to resist doing any of this?
+'Did it in fact go further than you meant?
+Is that why you feel so desperate?'

 Example 3.
 He may want to keep the talk more general about temptations and getting help, but especially if he came to you in this highly upset crisis state, you could try this option to try to uncover what precipitated the crisis and if offending or near offending is involved.
 Yes, some of his stress may come from revealing such temptations but it can be more than this.
-You would have to wonder if something had happened that has pushed him beyond the barrier of embarrassment to get help.
+You would have to wonder if something had happened that has pushed him over that barrier of embarrassment to get help.